Designed and built with care, filled with creative elements

 Federal Supplemental Educational Opportunity Grant (FSEOG):

-Federal College Work Study (FCWS):
+Federal Work Study (FWS):

-The Federal Work-Study program provides part-time employment on campus or off campus (community service) to a student who needs supplemental earnings to defray the cost of attendance.
+Federal Work-Study program provides part-time employment on campus or off campus (community service) to a student who needs supplemental earnings to defray the cost of attendance.
 Eligibility is based on financial need and the availability of funds.
 As funds are limited, the applicant must first apply, be interviewed and hired into a position and apply the terms of part-time employment.
 Application may be made through the Financial Aid Office.
 Salary would be paid at the minimum wage and students can work up to twenty hours weekly.

 Federal Direct Student Loan Program:

 The repayment period on Direct Student loans begins six months after the student is no longer enrolled at least half-time.
-Interest accurse during those six months and is payable by the student.
-For each academic year, a dependent undergraduate may borrow a maximum of $5,500 ($3,500 Sub and $2,000 Unsub) as a first-time student and a maximum of $6,500 ($4,500 Sub and $2,000 Unsub).
+Interest accrue during those six months and is payable by the student.
+For each academic year, a dependent undergraduate may borrow a maximum of $5,500 ($3,500 Sub and $2,000 Unsub) as a first-time student and a maximum of $6,500 ($4,500 Sub and $2,000 Unsub) as second-year student.
 There is an aggregate loan limit of $31,000 of which $23,000 may be subsidized.
 If a parent is turned down for the PLUS loan the student may borrow $57,500 of which $23,000 may be subsidized.
-For each academic year an independent undergraduate student may borrow up to $9,500 ($3,500 Sub and $6,000 Unsub) as a first year student; and up to $10,500 ($4,500 Sub and $6,000 Unsub) as a second year student.
+For each academic year an independent undergraduate student may borrow up to $9,500 ($3,500 Sub and $6,000 Unsub) as a first year student; and up to $10,500 ($4,500 Sub and $6,000 Unsub) as a second-year student.

-The loan fee for a Direct Subsidized loan and for a Direct Unsubsidized loan is 1.057 for loans when the first disbursement is made on or after October 1, 2022 and before July 1, 2024.
+The loan fee for a Direct Subsidized loan and for a Direct Unsubsidized loan is 1.057 for loans when the first disbursement is made on or after October 1, 2020 and before October 1, 2025.
 In order to apply for and receive funds, you must be registered for a minimum of six credits.
 The federal Direct Loan Program offers four repayment plans.
 Every student who borrows a loan must receive entrance and exit counseling.
 During each counseling session the student will receive detailed information about the repayment plans.

 Federal Parent Loans for Undergraduate Students (PLUS):